Sir-Lancaster/CupidCode/Documentation/Design/HighLevel/high_level_design.md

 - **Access management:** enforce MFA for all developer and admin accounts; use role-based access to Azure resources; periodic access reviews.
 - **Monitoring & alerting:** integrate application logs and Azure activity logs into a SIEM (Azure Sentinel recommended).
 Create runbooks for critical alerts.
 - **Incident response:** maintain an incident response playbook (containment, forensics, user notification timelines), contacts for legal/regulatory obligations, and pre-defined communication templates for breach notifications.
 Test the IR playbook with tabletop exercises.
+ (Not Implemented for: SAST/secret scanning in CI, environment-separated pipelines with approvals, MFA for developers/admins, SIEM integration/runbooks, incident response playbook.)

 ## 9. Risks and Mitigation